 Once again, I fail to meet my expectations for the day, whiling away a foggy morning in Ely's Caffe Nero.
 I want to get some sense of the Fens, at least, and when I finally get away, I zigzag northwestward through the towns of Littleport and March.
 Along the way, I stop at Bedlam Bridge, over the Sixteen Foot Drain, one of the many channels cut to drain the land.
 I'm hoping to capture some essence of the Fens photographically, but it's not easy to find a visual hook in such a flat landscape.
 I'm just not up to the challenge today; I haven't given myself enough time for a fair shot.
 Add the Fens to the long list of places that need a longer and more leisurely return visit.

 By the time I get to Boston, the sky has cleared, and it's sunny and warm.
 There's some heavy construction going on in the market square, inhibiting photo ops, but on the whole it seems a charming place.
 I take a look at Central Park (now that's not right, is it?), and shop for a Swiss army knife in an outdoor store.
 I dropped mine into an outer pocket of my large bag before flying, as I always do; evidently someone from airport security was afraid I might terrorize the baggage carousels at Birmingham with my tiny scissors.
-I'm all for security, but this sort of illogically overzealous vigilance is really starting to annoy me.
+Or maybe he just stole it.

 The big draw in Boston is St Botolph's Church, or the Boston Stump, as it is known locally, for reasons that will ever remain obscure.
 Boston, is, of course, Botolph's town.
 Botolph, or Botulf or Botwulf, was a 7th century abbot, patron saint of travelers, which should make him close to my heart.
 The tower of the church stands at 272 feet, 6 inches, making it the tallest parish church in England.
 An exhibit inside highlights the links with the American Boston, dating back to the religious dissenters who left in the 17th century for the Massachusetts Bay colony.
 It occurs to me to say a prayer for the rapidly fading Red Sox, but I've always assumed that the Almighty does not much care about sports.
 I rather doubt my prayers would carry any weight, in any case.